 The crime statistics produced by the CSA are derived from administrative information recorded by Victoria Police and extracted from the LEAP database.
 Victoria Police provides this information to the CSA 18 days after the end of the reference period.

 All forms of administrative by-product data, used for statistical purposes, have limitations.
 In order for a record to be made in LEAP, a person needs to make a victim report or Victoria Police need to detect that a crime has occurred.
 As a result, statistics released by the CSA do not represent all crime experienced within the community, but represent those that are reported to, or recorded, by Victoria Police.
 For more information about police recording go to the Victoria Police recorded crime standards and practices or the Operational changes affecting recorded crime statistics sections.

 Previously published data should be considered superseded by subsequent releases of statistics.

-The CSA recorded crime collection includes all offences that are reported to, and detected by, Victoria Police and recorded on the LEAP database.
+The CSA recorded crime collection includes all offences that are reported to, and detected by, Victoria Police and recorded on the LEAP database from July 2004.
 The scope and coverage of the data, however, is not representative of all crime that occurs in Victoria.
 Some crimes may not be recorded on LEAP, not be reported to police, or the responsibility for responding to certain offences may lie with another agency.

 The following data are not available to the CSA and are not included in these statistics: